 Bryan Utilities Lake (Brazos River Basin)

-Bryan Utilities Lake (also known as Lake Bryan) is a man-made reservoir located about five miles west of Bryan in Brazos County, on unnamed tributaries of Thompson Creek and unnamed tributary of the Little Brazos River which in turn is a tributary of the Brazos River.
-The reservoir is owned by City of Bryan and operated by Bryan Texas Utilities as a cooling pond for the electrical generators in the Dansby Power Plant.
-The dam is made up by a compacted earth embankment with a length of about 18,570 feet.
-The top of the dam is at elevation of 362.5 feet above mean sea level.
-The uncontrolled service spillway is located in the east embankment section and is a square drop inlet concrete structure with its crest at elevation of 355.5 feet above mean sea level.
+Bryan Utilities Lake (also known as Lake Bryan) is a man-made reservoir located about five miles west of Bryan in Brazos County, on unnamed tributaries of Thompson Creek and unnamed tributary of the Little Brazos River, which in turn is a tributary of the Brazos River.
+The reservoir is owned by the City of Bryan and operated by Bryan Texas Utilities as a cooling pond for the electrical generators in the Dansby Power Plant.
+The dam is made up of a compacted earth embankment with a length of about 18,570 feet.
+The top of the dam is at an elevation of 362.5 feet above mean sea level.
+The uncontrolled service spillway is located in the east embankment section and is a square drop inlet concrete structure with its crest at an elevation of 355.5 feet above mean sea level.
 The reservoir was officially impounded in 1974.
-According to TWDB 2016 survey, the reservoir can store 14,163 acre feet water with a surface area of about 818 acres at the conservation pool elevation of 355.5 feet above mean sea level,.
-The dam controls only 1.975 square miles drainage area.
+According to TWDB 2016 survey, the reservoir can store 14,163 acre feet of water with a surface area of about 818 acres at the conservation pool elevation of 355.5 feet above mean sea level.
+The dam controls only 1.975 square miles of drainage area.
 However, the owner can withdraw groundwater to maintain a sufficient water level in the reservoir for the cooling operation.